Arthur Morris/BIRDS AS ART

 What’s Up?

-After brunch at home, I got my nap, did my bursts, and enjoyed a sunny afternoon swim.
-Today is Wednesday 4 May 2022.
-The morning forecast for ILE is for partly cloudy with almost no wind.
-I will head down to the lake for a short session.
+Today is Thursday 23 June 2022.
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about 90 minutes to prepare and makes fifty-four days in a row with a new one.
+This blog post took about an hour to prepare and makes ninety-seven days in a row with a new one.

 BIRDS AS ART Image Optimization Service (BAA IOS)